NM2509/Epidemic-Propagation-A-Novel-Multilayered-Stochastic-Approach/README.md

 File 9 - is the main function used for section '6 Basic Reproduction Number (R0)' of the dissertation, and below.
 This function provides an unbiased estimate of the Basic Reproduction Number, given parameter inputs.
 This function requires other functions defined in file 0 in order to run.

-KS Statistic - the code used to calculate the p-value of Kolmogorov-Smirnov test when checking whether the size of clusters prior to their isolation follow a geometric distribution.
+KS Statistic - the code used to calculate p-value of Kolmogorov-Smirnov test when checking whether the size of clusters prior to their isolation follow a geometric distribution.

 The other files are as per the corresponding Figures and Tables in the Dissertation.